 Carrie Redden, Director of Health and Planning – Carrie has dual master’s degrees in Public Health and City Planning (specializing in transportation planning).
 She has over 14 years of experience working to support community and individual behavior change accomplished through understanding and addressing the individual, interpersonal, infrastructure, societal, and practical factors that influence decision-making at the individual, community and policy level.
 Ms. Redden has strong research and facilitation skills.
 She has provided leadership in guiding, facilitating, and implementing a variety of community health assessments required qualitative and quantitative data analysis, including key stakeholder interviews, focus groups, and data indicator analyses.
 Carrie has worked to identify and delineate the health impacts of changes within the transportation and planned environment, including issues such as walk to school policies, complete streets, and pedestrian and cyclist infrastructure.

-Jennifer Symoun, PMP, Director of Communications and Outreach – Jennifer holds an undergraduate degree in Commerce, with concentrations in Management and Management Information Systems from the University of Virginia and has over 15 years of experience in project management, outreach and communications, web development, web conferencing, and research and analysis support for the Federal Highway Administration (FHWA).
-Jennifer has focused on a diverse range of transportation topic areas, including enforcment of impaired driving, freight management and operations, work zone safety and mobility, and congestion pricing.
-She specializes in identifying how information technology, such as web sites, databases, and web conferencing software, can be used to effectively and efficiently inform and educate widespread audiences about transportation topics.
-Jennifer.
+Jennifer Symoun, PMP, Director of Communications and Outreach – Jennifer holds an undergraduate degree in Commerce, with concentrations in Management and Management Information Systems from the University of Virginia and has over 15 years of experience in project management, outreach and communications, web development, web conferencing, and research and analysis support for the Federal Highway Administration (FHWA) and National Highway Traffic Safety Administration (NHTSA).
+Jennifer has focused on a diverse range of transportation topic areas, including impaired driving enforcement, freight management and operations, work zone safety and mobility, and congestion pricing.
+She specializes in research and writing guidance documents and outreach materials that educate and inform practitioners about relevant transportation topics.
 Prior to joining toXcel, Jennifer worked for Leidos (formerly SAIC).

 Jennifer L. Fulford, Manager of Scientific Projects – Jennifer uses her strong organizational and management skills as the manager and coordinator of numerous complex projects, providing comprehensive scientific and regulatory compliance services.
 She acts as coordinator of toXcel’s Assistant staff.
 Jennifer plays a key role in all aspects of preparation of international dossiers , as well as regulatory submissions to the US EPA (FIFRA) regarding pesticide active ingredients and products, and interacts directly with US EPA on behalf of clients to resolve issues during the registration process.
 Jennifer has experience reviewing laboratory study reports, principally toxicology reports, and has been participated in auditing laboratories on behalf of study sponsors.
 Proficient in conducting literature searches, scientific research, data evaluation, and summarization of data, Jennifer has also received training at the National Library of Medicine (NLM) for the TOXNET® databases.
 Jennifer is trained in the use and interpretation of the National Pesticide Information Retrieval System (NPIRS) and regularly uses the database to assist clients.
 Jennifer has a Bachelor of Science degree in Biology and is a member of the Regulatory Affairs Professional Society (RAPS) and the Society of Toxicology (SOT).